 Merlot is one of the wines that should be on the list of keto for wine lovers.
 Merlot is known for its fruity taste, and thus, a good choice to combine with meat and fish.
 It is very low in carbs – on average, a glass contains only about 3.7 grams.

-If you go a bit more south from France, you will find less famous but equally fantastic Sangiovese, Italian keto wine.
-It is made with Sangiovese grapes that are most widely grown in Italy, particularly Tuscany.
+If you go a bit more south of France, you will find less famous but equally fantastic Sangiovese, Italian keto wine.
+It is made with Sangiovese grapes that are most widely grown in Italy, particularly in Tuscany.

 It is a savoury wine that goes well with different types of meals.
 A fun fact about it is that it can change the flavor depending on what you combine it with – it can be rustic or fruity.